Huhu beetle: Life cycle

-The pupal phase lasts around 25 days with gametogenesis being completed during this stage.
-Eclosion occurs with a rupture along the frontal suture followed by a longitudinal rupture to the posterior border of the mesothorax.
-The head, feet and wings are freed during arching movements of the body through the ruptured cuticle.
+Eclosion (when the adult emerges from its pupal stage) occurs with a series of ruptures along the head and thorax.
+The head, legs and wings are freed during arching movements of the body through the ruptured cuticle.
 The emerged adult may then enter an inactive period of three to five days prior to creating an exit tunnel out of the pupal cavity.

-Following pupation and emergence, the adult beetle does not eat and lives for approximately two weeks.
+The adults are incapable of feeding and live for roughly two weeks.
+As adults, the species has a roughly equal sex ratio.